Book a demo

 How long does it take to learn SQL?

-On its own, SQL isn’t hard to learn.
-You can learn SQL in as little as two to three weeks.
-However, it can take months of practice before you feel comfortable using it.
+Aspiring tech professionals often wonder, “Is coding hard to learn?”
+On its own, SQL isn’t difficult to learn.
+You can learn SQL basics in as little as two to three weeks, especially if you have prior programming experience.
+However, it can take months of practice before you feel comfortable using this data manipulation language.

 That doesn’t mean learning SQL is without challenges.
-It may be a challenge to find data to use while you’re learning.
+For example, it may be difficult to find data to use while you’re learning.

 Another challenge in learning SQL is that each database’s flavor of SQL is slightly different.
 This is uncommon for programming languages but not for SQL.